transcend-io/cli/README.md

 ### tr-push

 Given a transcend.yml file, sync the contents up to your connected services view (https://app.transcend.io/privacy-requests/connected-services).

+#### Authentication

+In order to use this cli, you will first need to generate an API key on the Transcend Admin Dashboard (https://app.transcend.io/infrastructure/api-keys).

+The API key needs the following scopes:

+- Manage Data Map
+- Manage Request Identity Verification
+- Connect Data Silos
+- Manage Data Subject Request Settings
+- View API Keys
+- Manage Email Templates

+#### Usage

 ```sh
 # Looks for file at ./transcend.yml